gesture-to-speech/Autodeploy/README.md

 - mainFolder -> absolute path to which the repo should be cloned, it should end with `/`

 In the `hook` we define all variables related to the GitHub hook:
-- key -> secret value that was set during the hook setup
+- key -> secret value that was set during the hook setup - leave it blank

 ## Development
 To install all dependencies for development run `sudo bash install.sh` and add `bin` folder to the path